Information Systems Security Controls Guidance

 - Describes procedures for information system control.
 (See section 11(c)(1))

 - Contains provisions for information security(See section 11(c)(9))

 The purpose of this guidance document is to assist the regulated community in addressing the information systems control and information security provisions of the select agent regulations.
-The entity must provide the policies and procedures for information system security controls or reference the organizational policies and procedures in the Security plan as required by Section 11 (42 CFR § 73.11, 7 CFR § 331.11, and 9 CFR § 121.11) of the select agent regulations.
+The entity must provide the policies and procedures for information system security controls or reference the organizational policies and procedures in the security plan as required by Section 11 (42 CFR § 73.11external icon, 7 CFR § 331.11external icon, and 9 CFR § 121.11external icon) of the select agent regulations.

 BSAT security information includes at a minimum: